raspberrypilearning/make-crumble-sparkle-creature/en/step_2.md

 --- /print-only ---

-For this project, we will look at one possible make, but you can adapt this to your own design and materials.
+In this project guide, I will show you one possible example creature, but you can use your own design and materials.

 --- task ---

 Draw your creature design in pencil.

++ Thin card is easy to cut, but cardboard makes a much stronger model.
+Choose whatever material works best for your design.

-Starting by sketching lightly in pencil is great because you can easily correct any mistakes and make improvements.
++ Start by sketching lightly in pencil, so you can easily correct your drawing  and make improvements.

-If it is really simple you might just draw it straight onto the card or cardboard that you are using like I have done in this example.
+If your design is really simple, you could draw it straight onto the card or cardboard that you are using, like in the example.

-I have kept the arms separate as I have decided to stickthe arms on separately.
-This makes it a little easier to cut out and I might make the arms movable.
+I kept the arms separate so I could stick them on separately.
+This makes the shapes a little easier to cut out.
+I could even make the arms movable later.

 ![Rough design in pencil](images/designPencilDraft.png)

-Thin card is easy to cut but cardboard will make a much stronger model.
-Choose whatever works best for you.
+Instead of separate arms, your creature might have:
++ A tail
++ Ears
++ Wings
++ A unicorn horn
++ Antennae
++ Whatever you like

 --- /task ---

 --- task ---

-Once you have your design as you like it, go over it in pen to make it clear and bold.
+Once your sketch looks as you like it, go over it in pen to make it clear and bold.

 ![Design in pen](images/designPen.png)

 --- /task ---

-Thin cardboard is still fairly easy to cut with normal scissors but there are many tools that can make this job much easier and more fun.
-Having tools like the heavy duty scissors, serrated box cutter and even a scalpel craft knife shown below widen your making possibilities.
+The following picture shows optional tools for cutting out your design:
++ Heavy-duty scissors
++ A serrated box cutter
++ A scalpel craft knife

+If you don't have any of these, use normal scissors.

 ![Cardboard cutting tools](images/cuttingTools.png)

 --- task ---

-Cut your creature shape out.
+Cut out your creature shape.

-If you are using scissors, and especially if you are cutting curves and complicated shapes, it is much easier to cut the rough shape out first and get rid of as much of the waste material (the bits you are cuttign away) as possible.
+If you are using scissors, it is useful to cut out the rough shape out first:

 ![Cut the shape out roughly first](images/cutoutRough.png)

-Now it is much easier to accurately cut your shape out just cutting a little of the card or cardboard off.
+Then it is much easier to accurately cut out your shape:

 ![Cut the detailed shape](images/cutoutDetail.png)

 --- /task ---

-As IO have used quite thin card, I know my creature will start to flop around a bit once it has Sparkles and leads attached so I am going to strenghten it up with a bit of carboard.
+My creature is drawn on quite thin card, so my creature would be unstable once it has Sparkles and leads attached.
+Therefore, I support it with a bit of cardboard.

 --- task ---

-If your creature needs a support too, draw round your creature shape on a bit of cardboard, and then mark where the Sparkles will go so we can avoid that area.
+If your creature needs support too:
++ Draw round your creature shape on a bit of cardboard.
++ Mark where the Sparkles will go so you can avoid that area.

-In the space that is left, mark out the shape of your support piece so that it stays clearly inside the lines of your creature shape.
++ In the space that is left, draw the shape of your support piece so it is clearly inside the lines of your creature shape.

 ![Making a cardboard support](images/cardboardSupportPlan.png)